-\ The column for "Change in Pension Value and Nonqualified Deferred Compensation Earnings" has been omitted because it is not applicable.
+^{}The column for "Change in Pension Value and Nonqualified Deferred Compensation Earnings" has been omitted because it is not applicable.

+(1) Amounts earned for 2011 performance under the Performance Bonus Program for Messrs.
+Akin, Boston, and Benedetti are reported as "Non-Equity Incentive Plan Compensation", and include any portion of the bonus award that was paid in restricted shares of the Company's Common Stock per the Compensation Committee's determination.
 Amounts earned for 2010 performance under the Performance Bonus Program for Messrs.
-Akin, Benedetti, and Boston are reported as "Non-Equity Incentive Plan Compensation", and in the case of Mr. Akin reflects a 5% increase in the amount earned under the plan with respect to the portion of the bonus award he elected in March 2011 to receive in unrestricted shares of the Company's Common Stock in lieu of cash.
+Akin, Boston, and Benedetti are reported as "Non-Equity Incentive Plan Compensation", and in the case of Mr. Akin reflects a 5% increase in the amount earned under the plan with respect to the portion of the bonus award he elected in March 2011 to receive in unrestricted shares of the Company's Common Stock in lieu of cash.
 Amounts earned for 2009 performance under the ROAE Bonus Program for Messrs.
-Akin, Benedetti, and Boston are reported as "Non-Equity Incentive Plan Compensation", and in the case of Messrs.
+Akin, Boston, and Benedetti are reported as "Non-Equity Incentive Plan Compensation", and in the case of Messrs.
 Akin and Benedetti reflect a 5% increase in the amount earned under the plan with respect to the portion of the bonus award each elected in March 2010 to receive in unrestricted shares of the Company's Common Stock in lieu of cash.
 The amount earned for 2009 performance for Mr. Boston of \$50,000 included under the "Bonus" column above was a discretionary bonus award based on Mr. Boston's performance during the year and was not awarded pursuant to the bonus program in place at that time.
-Amounts earned for 2008 performance for Messrs.
-Benedetti and Boston are reported under the "Bonus" column, because they were not participants in the formal bonus program in 2008.
 All amounts reported were earned in the year reported and paid to the executive officers in March of the following year.